ioBroker/ioBroker.iot/README.md

 ### 1.8.20 (2021-05-16)

--   (foxriver76) we now write data received from custom services with the acknowledge flag
+-   (foxriver76) we now write data received from custom services with the acknowledgment flag

 ### 1.8.19 (2021-05-14)